hyperlinqai/agency-manager/replit.md

 Agency Control Center is an internal web application for digital marketing agencies to manage clients, projects, invoices, and payments.
 The application follows a spreadsheet-like design philosophy inspired by Google Sheets, Airtable, and Linear, prioritizing data density and efficient workflows over visual flair.

-**Current Status:** Phase 2 complete.
-The system now includes comprehensive vendor management, expense tracking with categories, team member management, salary payments, and financial overview dashboard showing income vs expenses with profit metrics.
+**Current Status:** Phase 3 complete.
+The system now includes a comprehensive service catalog with integration into invoice creation.
+Users can define reusable service templates (SEO, PPC, Social Media, etc.) with default pricing and descriptions, then quickly add them to invoices via a convenient popover selector.
+Previous phases include vendor management, expense tracking, team member management, salary payments, and financial dashboard with profit metrics.

 ## User Preferences